 - YARA: Malware can be classified using a multi-platform tool called YARA.
 The descriptions of malware belonging to the same category based on patterns of text or binary are created by YARA.
-The boolean expression makes the description and the identity is determined by a set of strings and expressions.
+The boolean expression makes the description, and a set of strings and expressions determines the identity.

 - CrowdFMS: Collection and processing of samples from a website that publishes the phishing emails details are done by an automated application called crowdFMS.
 An alert will be alarmed if a match to a phishing mail crosses the network.